 - There may be times when the information we collect, use, store or transfer about you includes sensitive personal data, such as information relating to racial or ethnic background, criminal convictions or legal proceedings.
 We will only hold this data when we need to for the purposes of the product or services we provide or where we are legally required to do so.
 We will always seek your explicit consent to process sensitive personal data.

 - Personal information that we will collect from you during the account opening process will be shared with fraud prevention agencies.
 They will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found in Section "Where do we collect your information from?" below.
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found below.

 How we use this information and why?